Do you remember the summer,

 - and in the middle, sweet cornichons (gherkins) from, you guessed, Lidl.

 The tastes together made for the happiest, happiest marriage and we sat in the sun in our lounge in lip-smacking pleasure for most of the afternoon.
 For Nick it was a delicious meal and a nice, sunny afternoon.
-For me it was all this and more – it was a return, however brief, to a great childhood pleasure.
+For me it was all this as well, but more importantly it was a return, however brief, to a great childhood pleasure.